Heroes new logo

 • Children who spend 5 or more hours of daily screen time are 71% more likely to manifest suicide risk factors.

-• The same is true with 29% of those who use their devices for just an hour a day.
+• The same is true for 29% of those who use their devices for just 1 hour a day.

-• Among children who use screened devices for more than 5 hours a day, 48% report at least one suicide-related outcome.
+• Among children who use screened devices for more than 5 hours a day, 48% report at least 1 suicide-related outcome.

 Photo credit: Canva